Rohit321-bit/spring-product-app/README.md

 documentation and testing.
 3) Incorporated Spring Boot Actuator for application monitoring (health, info, environment) and deployed the app on AWS Elastic Beanstalk.
-4)Applied Spring Profiles to seamlessly switch between development and production environments.
+4) Applied Spring Profiles to seamlessly switch between development and production environments.
 Integrated AWS RDS for secure, cloud-based database access and realistic production data mocking.

 #### Check the application through Swagger-UI